Improving randomized controlled trial analysis via data-adaptive borrowing: Methodology

-We show that $\widehat{\tau}_{\acw}$, based on the EIF, has the following desirable properties: 1) local efficiency, i.e., $\widehat{\tau}_{\acw}$ achieves the semiparametric efficiency bound if the parametric models for the nuisance parameters are correct such that maximal gains in efficiency are obtained; 2) double robustness, i.e., $\widehat{\tau}_{\acw}$ is consistent for $\tau$ if either the model for $\mu_{a}(X)$ or that for $q(X)$ is correct; see proof in the Section \ref{supple-subsec:proof_dr_acw} of the Supplementary Material.
-Thus, we gain a double protection of consistency against possible model misspecification.
+We show that $\widehat{\tau}_{\acw}$ has the following desirable properties: 1) local efficiency, $\widehat{\tau}_{\acw}$ achieves the semiparametric efficiency bound if the nuisance functions are correctly specified; 2) double robustness, $\widehat{\tau}_{\acw}$ is consistent for $\tau$ if either the model for $\mu_{a}(X)$ or that for $q(X)$ is correct; see proof in the $\S$\ref{subsec:proof_dr_acw} of the Supplementary Material.

 The doubly robust estimators were initially developed to gain robustness to parametric misspecification but are now known to also be robust to approximation errors using machine learning methods \citep[e.g.,][]{chernozhukov2018double}.
 We will investigate this new doubly robust feature for the proposed estimator $\widehat{\tau}_{\acw}$, and use flexible semiparametric or nonparametric methods to estimate both $\mu_{a}(X)$ ($a=0,1$), $r(X)$ and $q(X)$ in (\ref{eq:ACW}).
 First, we will consider the method of sieves \citep{chen2007large} for $q(X)$.
 In comparison with other nonparametric methods such as kernels, the method of sieves is particularly well-suited for calibration weighting.
 We consider general sieve basis functions such as power series, Fourier series, splines, wavelets, and artificial neural networks; see \citet{chen2007large} for a comprehensive review.
+The number of bases can be selected by cross validation.
 Second, we consider flexible outcome models, e.g., generalized additive models, kernel regression, and the method of sieves for $\mu_{a}(X)$ ($a=0,1$).
 Using flexible methods alleviates bias from the misspecification of parametric models.
-The following regularity conditions are required for the nuisance function estimators. \begin{assumption} For a function $f(X)$ with a generic random variable $X$, define its $L_{2}$-norm as $\|f(X)\|=\{\int f(x)^{2}dP(x)\}^{1/2}$.
-Assume: (i) $\|\widehat{\mu}_{a}(X)-\mu_{a}(X)\|=o_{\pr}(1),a=0,1$ and $\|\widehat{q}(X)-q(X)\|=o_{\pr}(1)$; (ii) $\|\widehat{\mu}_{0}(X)-\mu_{0}(X)\|\times\|\widehat{q}(X)-q(X)\|=o_{\pr}(N^{-1/2})$; (iii) $\|\widehat{r}(X)-r^*(X)\|=o_{\pr}(1)$ for some $r^*(X)$, and (iv) additional regularity conditions in Assumption \ref{supple-assum:regularity-eff} of the Supplementary Material.
+The following regularity conditions are required for the nuisance function estimators. \begin{assumption} For a function $f(X)$ with a generic random variable $X$, define its $L_{2}$-norm as $\|f(X)\|=\{\int f(x)^{2}d\pr(x)\}^{1/2}$.
+Assume: (i) $\|\widehat{\mu}_{a}(X)-\mu_{a}(X)\|=o_{p}(1),a=0,1$ and $\|\widehat{q}(X)-q(X)\|=o_{p}(1)$; (ii) $\|\widehat{\mu}_{0}(X)-\mu_{0}(X)\|\times\|\widehat{q}(X)-q(X)\|=o_{p}(N^{-1/2})$; (iii) $\|\widehat{r}(X)-r^*(X)\|=o_{p}(1)$ for some $r^*(X)$, and (iv) additional regularity conditions in Assumption \ref{assum:regularity-eff} of the Supplementary Material.

 \end{assumption}

 Assumption \ref{assum:rate-conditions} is a set of typical regularity conditions for M-estimation to achieve rate double robustness \citep{van2000asymptotic}.
 Under these regularity conditions, our proposed framework can incorporate flexible methods for estimating the nuisance functions while remains the parametric-rate consistency for $\widehat{\tau}_{\acw}$.